 Your energy assistance program has aided in providing us with warmth in more ways than one.
 It has been very difficult to accept that I need help.
 I am entering the health field and the love, support, and "life" aid that I've had this past year will be returned back to the universe when I start my path.

 The Weatherization Program is administered by Three Rivers Community Action, Inc. and funded by the Minnesota Department of Commerce along with many area utility companies.
 This program runs year round to reduce eligible households' energy costs and improve the comfort level of their homes.
 It is a grant program, which means the eligible work is done at no cost to the household.

-Three Rivers can weatherize eligible low income homeowners or renters in Goodhue, Rice and Wabasha counties.
+Three Rivers can weatherize eligible homeowners or renters experiencing low income in Goodhue, Rice and Wabasha counties.
 Due to funding levels, not all clients that qualify will receive Weatherization in any given year.
 Three Rivers uses the following priority guidelines:

 - Priority 1: Elderly (60+) or disabled households with high heating costs.
 We plan to work on your home within 3 to 6 months.

 - Priority 2: High heating costs.
 Due to uncertain funding levels, we hope to be able to work on your home within 12 months.

 - Priority 3: Elderly or disabled household.
 Timeline is completely funding dependent.

 - Priority 4: Households with children age 6 or younger living in the home.
 Timeline is completely funding dependent.

 - Priority 5: No target groups.
 We can not guarantee when and if we will be able to work on your home.